ms-iot/content/en-US/win10/samples/PowerShell.md

     Do enter `Y` to confirm the change.

-        NOTE: If you want to connect multiple devices, you can use comma and quotation marks to separate each devices.
+* Note: If you want to connect multiple devices, you can use comma and quotation marks to separate each devices.

         Set-Item WSMan:\localhost\Client\TrustedHosts -Value "<machine1-name or IP Address>,<machine2-name or IP Address>"

 * Now you can start a session with you Windows IoT Core device.
 From you administrator PS console, type: